12 Simple Habits to Naturally Boost Your Immune System

 Vitamin C, found in high concentrations in oranges, lemons, limes, and grapefruit, boosts the activity of phagocytes (cells that engulf and digest bacteria) in the blood.
 The body can’t store vitamin C, so you need to consume some every day to boost your immune system.
 It’s just one of 13 essential vitamins your body needs to stay healthy.

 Another great way for how to boost your immune system?
 Get moving.
 Your immune system responds to exercise by producing more of the blood cells that attack bacterial invaders.
 And the more regularly you exercise, the more long-lasting the changes become.
 Research shows that people who exercise moderately on five or six days a week have half as many colds and sore throats as people who don’t.
-Don’t miss these other tips to avoid catching a cold this season.
+Need more motivation?
+Find out what happens to your body when you start walking 10,000 steps a day.

 But get rest too